New wave music: 2020s

 In 2021, the New York electroclash and bloghouse scenes of the 2000s which drew inspiration from new wave music, led a woman named Olivia V. to coin an internet aesthetic known as "indie sleaze", through the launching of the Instagram account @indiesleaze, which was dedicated to documenting the visual style of that period.

 Regional scenes

 Soviet Union

-During the 1970s and 1980s, under the Soviet Union, an underground music scene influenced by the punk subculture in the United States and UK led to the development of several post-punk and new wave influenced acts in countries such as Bosnia, Estonia, Russia, Serbia, and Belarus.
-In Russia, prominent post-punk acts were centered in Leningrad such as Kino, Akvarium, Auktyon, Nautilus Pompilius and Piknik.
+During the 1970s and 1980s, an underground music scene influenced by the punk subculture in the United States and UK led to the development of several post-punk and new wave influenced acts in the Soviet Union.
+Soviet post-punk/new wave bands gained prominence primarily in Moscow and Leningrad and included Alyans, Kino, Akvarium, Auktyon, Nautilus Pompilius and Piknik.
+Soviet new wave music later influenced the modern Sovietwave movement during the 2000s and 2010s.

 Spain

 In post-Francoist Spain during the late 1970s and early 1980s, the influence of punk rock led to La Movida Madrileña (The Madrid Scene), a countercultural movement centered in Madrid that emerged after the death of Spanish dictator Francisco Franco.
 The movement musically drew influences from post-punk, synth-pop and new wave music.
 In the 2010s and 2020s, the Spanish post-punk scene became encompassed by acts such as Depresión Sonora.